 In Who’s to Judge, Louis Pojman addresses the ethical relativist’s argument.
 He explains the “Diversity Thesis” of relativism asserts morality varies depending on the society, resulting in there being no moral guidelines, independent of culturally established beliefs, shared by all societies (105).
 The problem with the “Diversity Thesis,” according to Pojman, is there does appear to be moral guidelines common to many variant societies (110).
 For example, he quotes an article by Clyde Kluckhohn, which notes how “every culture has a concept of murder…other regulations upon sexual behavior…mutual obligations between parents and children” (110).
 Additionally, argues Pojman, since there is a majority of different societies which do observe shared moral guidelines, then it could be argued the cultures which do not are simply wrong (111).

 Pojman moves on to explaining the subsequent “Dependency Thesis” which asserts actions are deemed moral or immoral depending upon the cultural circumstances of the society (105).
 Regarding the “Dependency Thesis,” Pojman offers a distinction between morality being upheld based on the culture’s circumstances and morality being determined based on the culture’s circumstances (111).
 If morality is upheld based on the culture’s circumstances, according to Pojman, then an action may be considered immoral unless the greater good of the society requires the action be done (111).
-He uses the example of Eskimos with limited food who practice euthanasia (111).
+He uses the example of the practice of senicide when a community has limited food (111).
 Whereas, he continues, if morality is determined based on the culture’s circumstances, then the beliefs of the culture determine right and wrong (111).
-He offers another example, where a Sudanese tribe will throw deformed babies into the river believing the babies “belong to the hippopotamus” (111).
-In either case, Pojman asserts there exists shared moral guidelines with our culture, which are independent of cultural biases, like respect for life and giving back what belongs to another (111).
+He offers another example, where a tribe would reportedly throw deformed babies into the river believing the babies “belong to the hippopotamus” (111).
+In either case, Pojman asserts there exists shared moral guidelines with western cultures, which are independent of cultural biases, like respect for life and giving back what belongs to another (111).

 Pojman also presents “Conventional Ethical Relativism,” which asserts that actions are determined to be moral or immoral based on the acceptance of the actions by the society, which leads to tolerance of all actions deemed morally accepted by any society (108).
 “Conventional Ethical Relativism” fails as well because, as Pojman states, “Conventional Ethical Relativism” allows for tolerance of genocide and nuclear war, just as long as the culture committing the acts deems the actions morally acceptable (109).
 Additionally, Pojman notes, a person may belong to many cultures and subcultures which have different views on what actions are considered moral, resulting in the person’s actions being both moral and immoral at the same time (109).